Peʻa: Origins

 The word tatau has many meanings in Samoa.
 Tā means to strike, and in the case of tattooing, the tap tap sound of the tattooist's wooden tools.
 Tau means to reach an end, a conclusion, as well as war or battle.
 Tatau also means rightness or balance.
-It also means to wring moisture from something, like wet cloth, or in the case of the peʻa process, the ink from the skin.
+It also means to wring moisture from something, like a wet cloth, or in the case of the peʻa process, the ink from the skin.
 Tata means to strike repeatedly or perform a rhythm.
 For example, tātā le ukulele means 'play the ukulele.'

 Implements

 The tools of the tufuga ta tatau comprise a set of serrated bone combs (au), which were lashed to small tortoise shell fragments which were in turn lashed to a short wooden handle; a tapping mallet (sausau) for driving the combs into the skin; coconut shell cups (ipuniu) to mix and store the tattooing ink ("lama") made from burnt candlenut soot; and lengths of tapa cloth ("solo") used to wipe blood and clean tools.
 The tools are traditionally stored in a cylindrical wooden container called "tunuma" which are lined with tapa cloth and designed to hold the 'au vertically with the delicate combs facing the center of the cylinder to prevent damage.
 The "sausau" mallet was shaped from a length of hardwood approximately as long as the forearm and about the diameter of the thumb.
 Various sizes of "au" combs were painstakingly fashioned by filing sections of boar tusk with tiny abrasive files knapped from volcanic flint, chert, and/or basalt rock.
 The smallest combs, used to make dots ("tala"), are aptly called 'au fa'atala, or 'au mono.
 Single lines of varying widths were tapped with various sizes of 'au sogi, while the solid blocks of tattooing were accomplished with the 'au tapulu.